 Q. Explain about the lifestyle of the people of the rain forests area.

 Ans: People grow most of their food in small areas after clearing some trees in the forest.
 While men hunt and fish along the rivers, women take care of the crops.
 They mainly grow tapioca, pineapple and sweet potato.
-Here they practice “slash and burn agriculture”.
+They practice “slash and burn agriculture”.
 They also eat queen ants and egg sacs.
-Cash crops like coffee, maize and cocoa are also common.
+Cash crops like coffee, maize and cocoa are also grown.

 Q. “The life of the people of the Amazon basin is slowly changing” – How?